Select Aquatics of Erie, CO.

 finer husbandry requirements that some of these species need, based on our experience at raising

-offering further husbandry information.
-For anyone concerned about the hardiness of each species, a
+them consistently and breeding them in quantity.
+For anyone concerned about the hardiness of each

-offers posted and for sale published articles on various aspects of Fishkeeping.
-Lastly, I have included
+Articles page offers posted and for sale published articles on various aspects of Fishkeeping.

-a list of the books I use today and those I have depended upon over the years, each with a brief review.
+Lastly, I have included a list of the books I use today and those I have depended upon

 I take great care that my wild lines stay pure, and generally breed for great health, size and color.